top of page

 My Story

 I was a young teen, sitting in the ER with a crunched clavicle when I realized the difference between a good nurse and a bad nurse.
 Between this realization and my mom’s nurse stories at the dinner table, I knew I wanted to go into healthcare.
 Fast forward to college, I excelled in my nursing studies and loved my journey the whole way.
 I knew straight away that my passion was in Women’s Health but at the time, it was nearly impossible to be accepted onto an OB floor at the hospital without OB experience.
-So while I worked Tele, I cried and plotted how to pave my way onto the Mom Baby floor.
-With a little magic and patience, a new per diam day shift position opened up for me and I never looked back.
+So while I worked Tele, I cried and plotted how to pave my way onto the Mom Baby Unit.
+With a little magic and patience, a new day shift position opened up for me and I never looked back.

 I was introduced to the idea of postpartum doula-ing through a co-worker and I began to investigate.
 Between my own challenges during postpartum and the stories of my closest friends and family, I knew that providing nourishing help and support during this time was invaluable.
 I had been leaning into Ayurvedic ways for a while now and felt that this information was so powerful for life, especially during the Vata imbalance of postpartum.
-I received my Postpartum doula certification through Childbirth International and then received an Ayurvedic postpartum doula certification through Ayurvedic Mamas.
-I strongly believe that we need more emotional and physical nourishment and rest and grace in the 6 weeks postpartum (longer if possible!).
-I feel so much gratitude to be able to help support this expanding, vulnerable space for my clients and their new babies.
-Please reach out if you're interested in partnering with me during your postpartum journey!
+I received my Postpartum doula certification through Childbirth International and then received an Ayurvedic postpartum doula certification through Ayurvedic Mamas with more education through my own Practitioner, Ayurvedic teachers, and Bliss Alchemy.

 photo tree.heic